eflynch/boardzorg/NOTES.md

 * Show the discard piles on the board
 * Re-do BG coexist in a reasonable way
   * There shouldn't be any union arg specs with "coexist" constants, rather a ¿coexist? check command should happen before the movement resolves
+    * This check happens when you move from a coexist into an occupied territory where you do not already have fighthers
+    * This check happens when someone else moves into a territory you were the sole occupier of
   * There shouldn't be a coexist persist option but rather the option to flip at any time before shipments occur
 * Support Leader Capture mechanic
 * Support Special Treachery Cards